Dowlais Ironworks: Beginnings (1759–1807)

 Lewis brought to the partnership a complex system of leases that allowed the erection of a furnace and the right to mine iron ore, coal and limestone at Dowlais, Pantyrwayn and Tor-y-Fan.
-Wilkinson brought in his patented machine for blowing furnaces.
+Wilkinson brought in his patented machine for blowing furnaces and his experience of having acquired the iron-works at Bersham, near Wrexham six years previously.
 The other partners brought in capital and various other leases and mineral rights.

-The furnace was established on the hillside above Merthyr, not an ideal location, but all the elements for production were at hand.
-However, the enterprise struggled, management being too thinly spread among the partners and on 13 April 1767 John Guest was appointed manager.
+The furnace was established on the hillside above Merthyr.
+It was not an ideal location.
+But all the elements for production were at hand.
+However, the enterprise struggled because its management was too thinly spread among the partners.
+In 1765, Nathaniel Webb, Thomas Price and William Lewis had become or were appointed executive partners.
+However, either because they 'could no longer give the expanding business their full attention, or because they felt that the enterprise needed the direction of an expert hand, on 30 April 1767 they offered John Guest the post of works manager.'

 In 1781, Guest purchased 7 of the 16 shares in the works and a second furnace was built.
-In 1786, John Guest was succeeded by his son, Thomas Guest, who formed the Dowlais Iron Company with his son-in-law William Taitt.
+In 1786, he was succeeded by his son, Thomas Guest, who formed the Dowlais Iron Company with his son-in-law William Taitt.
 Guest introduced many innovations and the works prospered.